-Last Updated on December 4, 2021 by Editorial Staff
+Last Updated on December 4, 2021 by Muhammad Junaid Khalid

 There are a few ways to access your device if you forgot your Apple ID or password.
 However, it is comparatively harder if you lose access to your iPhone.
 The question stands: how to reset Apple ID and password or regain access to an iPhone without an Apple ID or password?
 In this article, we will present the answer to these two questions with a comprehensive tutorial.

 What is an Apple ID?

 This is an account used to access services offered by Apple and to unlock an iPhone.
 You can use an email from any provider to create one.
 Once you have an Apple ID, you can use it to activate your Apple devices.
 You can also access services like iCloud, iTunes, the App Store, and much more.

 Users may select security questions to help secure their accounts as well.
 In short, it serves as an identifier in the world of Apple.
 Without the Apple ID and without the password, your data is not available to you.